Wednesday, January 20, 2021

 Backstory: Jorvan StarsByNight is one of the 'Elves' of Corindel, a descendant of the island's Elven and Human inhabitants who have been interbreeding for many centuries.
 Referred to as 'Half-Elves', this nomenclature is inaccurate as the lineage of the Continent-Island-Nation's inhabitants are much harder to accurately identify.
 A given Corindel Elf might be only 1/10th Elf, or 95% Elf, or anywhere in between.

 He inherited his ship from his father; an adventurer, explorer, and occasional privateer.
 StarsBySea, his father, was himself about 2/3rds Elf.
 His mother was a Sorceress from somewhere within the Southern Freelands of Rae.
-It was she taught Jorvan the sorcerous skills of communicating with Elementals and beings from Beyond this Realm.
+It was she that taught Jorvan the sorcerous skills of communicating with Elementals and other beings from Beyond this Realm.
 She died when he was fairly young, payment for a deal made with an otherworldly oceanic entity to protect Jorran and his father from a terrible storm.

 After that incident Jorvan's father ventured out into the sea less and less but Jorvan himself did so more and more.
 He was convinced the sea would always protect him and his time on land was borrowed.
 By young adulthood, he was a pirate of sorts, though one preying on other pirate ships or the vessels of petty warlords and other villains.
-Having assisted a Winghorn Guard group on a mission to defeat a sea monster and the Sargent of that party suggested he try out for the Winghorn Guard himself.
+Having assisted a Winghorn Guard group on a mission to defeat a sea monster, the Sargent of that party suggested he try out for the Winghorn Guard himself.
 Not long after that he was Chosen and assigned to Golden Ring, the Guard division located at his homeland of Corindel.

 Overview: We first encounter Jorvan as his vessel, dubbed 'The Lady Luck', chases an enemy pirate vessel in the Sea of Polaris.
 A Sorcerer aboard the pirate ship had summoned a massive and powerful Sea Spirit that was creating a thunderstorm and terrible waves.
 Jorvan's allies were flying overhead, trying to wrestle control of Kargas (Griffin-like creatures from Turkish folklore) from their pirate riders.